thisisrakeshhhh/RoleBaseAuth_backend/README.md

 1. Run `npm install`.
 2. Set up your `.env` file.
 You'll need `JWT_SECRET`, ImageKit keys (`IMAGEKIT_PRIVATE_KEY`, etc.), and a MongoDB connection string.
 3. Run `npm run dev` to start the server.

-Read the code if you need more details.
-Don't break it.